 One of the leading academic institutions in the Northeast, DelVal is a small, close-knit university known for its innovative use of experiential (hands-on) learning.
 The approach began over a century ago, inspired by our founder’s focus on “science with practice.”

-In 1896, visionary scholar, educator and activist Joseph Krauskopf founded an agricultural college based on the idea of “science with practice” -- the combination of classroom learning and hands-on experience.
-Today, as Delaware Valley University, the institution offers over 25 undergraduate majors in the natural sciences, business, and humanities; six master's programs; and a doctoral degree.
-Yet after more than a century, it continues to define and refine “science with practice” – known today as “experiential learning.”
+In 1896, visionary scholar, educator and activist Joseph Krauskopf founded the National Farm School based on the idea of “science with practice” -- the combination of classroom learning and hands-on experience.
+Today, as Delaware Valley University, the institution offers 28 undergraduate majors in the natural sciences, business, and humanities; more than seven master's degrees; and a doctoral degree.
+Yet after more than a century, DelVal continues to define and refine “science with practice” – known today as “experiential learning.”
 We call it E360, and it defines our curriculum from the first day of freshman year.